sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 Trusted Platform Module (TPM) technology is designed to provide hardware-based, security-related functions.
 A TPM chip is a secure crypto-processor that helps you with actions such as generating, storing, and limiting the use of cryptographic keys.
 The chip includes multiple physical security mechanisms to make it tamper resistant, and malicious software is unable to tamper with the security functions of the TPM.
 For more information, see [Trusted Plaform Module (TPM) 2.0 hardware requirements](OEM-TPM.md).

-**Note:** If you are an IT Professional and want to understand how TPM works in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)
+**IT Professionals:** To understand how TPM works in your enterprise, see [Trusted Platform Module](https://docs.microsoft.com/en-us/windows/device-security/tpm/trusted-platform-module-top-node)

 ## Secure Boot